 Both exhibitions are time-based, meaning you need to book a time slot to visit.
 I suggest picking a time when it’s off hours if you want to avoid the crowd – try going early when they first open.
 Weekends or public holidays are definitely a no-go.
 I happened to be there during peak time and spent 40 minutes lining up outside.

-Alternatively, teamLab Planets is one of the attractions included in the Tokyo Pass, so it is cheaper if you get the pass.
+Tokyo Pass: teamLab Planets is one of the attractions included in Tokyo Pass

 3. Ginza

-Once done with the teamLab exhibition or the fish market, you can walk back in the direction of the train station and walk around Ginza for high-end shopping.
+Once done with the teamLab exhibition, you can walk back in the direction of the train station and walk around Ginza for high-end shopping.
 For the lovers of Japanese clothing brands MUJI and Uniqlo, you’ll be happy to know that both Uniqlo and MUJI have their global flagship store located in Ginza, along with the famous MUJI hotel.

 4. Tokyo Station

-You can also visit Tokyo Station, which is only one station away from Ginza.
+You could also stop by Tokyo Station, which is only one station away from Ginza.
 It’s weird to be visiting a station, I know, but the BASEMENT of Tokyo station is seriously a gem.
 There is Tokyo Ramen Street, Tokyo Character Street, and Tokyo Food Street.

 What might be of interest to most people is probably Tokyo Character Street, where you can find beloved characters like Hello Kitty, Pokemon, Studio Ghibli characters, etc. Take note most of the character shops close by 8:30 PM.